kavika13/game_of_life/README.md

 # Conway's Game of Life

-A project I built over the course of a week in July 2016.
-I started it for an interview, and later augmented for fun :)

 ## What is this thing?

 It is sort of like a zero-player video game.
 Many people have collaborated over the years to learn interesting things from it (and are still doing so).